Mihir-solanki-13/Ecommerce/README.md

 ### Coupon Feature
 - Users can apply discount coupons during the checkout process to avail discounts on their purchases.
-- The site supports various types of coupons, such as percentage-based discounts, fixed amount discounts, or free shipping.

 ### Seller feature
 The seller feature in My E-commerce Site allows users to become sellers and add their products for verification by the admin.
 Once verified, sellers can list and sell their products on the platform.